1844 The International Search Report [R-07.2015]

 - (2) The international search report shall, as soon as it has been established, be transmitted by the International Searching Authority to the applicant and the International Bureau.

-The results of the international search are recorded in the international search report (Form PCT/ISA/210), which, together with the written opinion of the International Searching Authority (Form PCT/ISA/237) for applications having an international filing date on or after January 1, 2004, is transmitted with Form PCT/ISA/220.
+The results of the international search are recorded in the international search report (Form PCT/ISA/210), which, together with the written opinion of the International Searching Authority (Form PCT/ISA/237) is transmitted with Form PCT/ISA/220.
 The search report will be published by the International Bureau and, together with the written opinion of the International Searching Authority, will serve as a basis for examination of the international application by the designated Offices and the International Preliminary Examining Authority.

 The search report is only for the purpose of identifying prior art and should not contain any expressions of opinion, reasoning, argument or explanation as to any cited prior art.
-However, in applications having an international filing date on or after January 1, 2004, such comments should be included in the written opinion of the International Searching Authority.
+Such comments should be included in the written opinion of the International Searching Authority.

-Where the application discloses any nucleotide and/or amino acid sequence, box 1c of the first sheet is checked and Box No. I (appearing on “continuation of first sheet (1)”) indicates the format (that is, whether in paper copy or electronic form) and status (that is whether filed with the international application or later, for purposes of search) of the sequence listing, and any related tables.
+Where the application discloses any nucleotide and/or amino acid sequence, box 1c of the first sheet is checked and Box No. I (appearing on “continuation of first sheet (1)”) indicates in item 1.a. the sequence listing format (that is, whether in paper/image or electronic form (text)) and in item 1.b. the time of filing/furnishing (that is whether contained in the international application as filed, filed together with the international application in electronic form (text) and/or furnished subsequently to the International Searching Authority (ISA) for purposes of search).

 The report indicates whether any claims are unsearchable for any of the reasons indicated below.
 If any such limitations of the subject of the search are applied, the claims in respect of which a search has not been carried out are identified and the reasons for this are indicated.
 The three categories where such limitations may arise are: